High availability configuration creates a replica of your master.

 When you provision and enable a replica, the system makes a number of classification changes in order to manage high availability without affecting existing configuration.

 These preconfigured node groups are added in high availability installations:

 |Node group||Matching nodes||Inherits from|

 ||Specifies the list of servers that agents contact, in order.||

 PE Infrastructure Agent

-In monolithic installations with compile masters, agents must be configured to communicate with the load balancers or compile masters.
+In monolithic installations with compilers, agents must be configured to communicate with the load balancers or compilers.

-Important: Setting agents to communicate directly with the replica in order to use the replica as a compile master is not a supported configuration.
+Important: Setting agents to communicate directly with the replica in order to use the replica as a compiler is not a supported configuration.